How to Create a Sensory-Friendly Classroom: An In-Depth Guide for Educators

 6. Engage in Professional Development

-- Collaboration with Specialists: Collaborate with occupational therapists and other specialists to design and implement sensory-friendly strategies in the classroom.
+- Collaboration with Specialists: Collaborate with occupational therapists to design and implement sensory-friendly strategies in the classroom.

 7. Encourage Self-Regulation Skills

-People use sensory-based coping skills to help manage their emotions.
+Lots of people use sensory-based coping strategies to manage their emotions.
 For example, a child might rock back and forth (a form of sensory regulation) to soothe themselves when feeling anxious (emotional regulation).

-- Identifying emotions: Teach children how to identify emotions and what those emotions feel like in their bodies.
+- Recognizing and Naming Emotions: Teach children how to identify emotions and what those emotions feel like in their bodies.
 Try this: How Do I Feel?
 Activity Book

 Both sensory and emotional regulation involve the autonomic nervous system.
-Overstimulation of the sensory system can activate the body’s stress response, sometimes known as fight-or-flight, making it harder to regulate emotions.
+Overstimulation of the sensory system can activate the body’s stress response—sometimes known as the fight-or-flight response—making it harder to manage emotions.

 The Understanding and Coping with Feelings Mega Bundle offers a wide range of educational tools to help you help children develop these crucial skills.